Open-App-Library/QBasicHtmlExporter/README.md

 Used in [Vibrato Notes](https://vibrato.app) and the [Escriba text editor](https://gitlab.com/Open-App-Library/escriba).

+**Important Note**: This is not meant to be a more advanced version of Qt's HTML exporter (hence 'Basic' in the name).
+The HTML export provides all of the features in the markdown specfication.

 ## Installation

 There are various ways to get set up.
 I will share the easiest way with QMake.